China-LiuXiaopeng/BraTS-DMFNet/README.md

 # 3D DMFNet for Real-time Brain Tumor Segmentation

-This repository is the work of "<u>3D Dilated Multi-Fiber Network for Real-time Brain Tumor Segmentation in MRI</u>" based on **pytorch** implementation.
+This repository is the work of "_3D Dilated Multi-Fiber Network for Real-time Brain Tumor Segmentation in MRI_" based on **pytorch** implementation.
 You could click the link to access the [paper](https://arxiv.org/pdf/1904.03355.pdf).
 The multimodal brain tumor dataset (BraTS 2018) could be acquired from [here](https://www.med.upenn.edu/sbia/brats2018.html).

 ![Image text](https://github.com/China-LiuXiaopeng/BraTS-DMFNet/blob/master/fig/affiliation.png)